Information Technology and Study Skills

 Facilities

-The Heavy Structures Laboratory features a range of equipment which can be used to load test almost any structure; including hydraulic actuators, a strong floor, tensile and compression testing machines and a climactic cabinet.
+In our Heavy Structures Laboratory you can load test almost any structure using our hydraulic actuators, strong floor, tensile and compression testing machines and climactic cabinet.

-In our Hydraulics Laboratory, you can develop your understanding of how water flows and behaves at different velocities.
-The Water Quality Laboratory is linked to our plant growing (hydroponics) facility, where you can investigate the ability of different plants and filters to remove ground water contaminants.
+In our Hydraulics Laboratory, you can explore how water flows and behaves at different velocities.
+Our Water Quality Laboratory is linked to our plant growing (hydroponics) facility, where you can investigate the ability of different plants and filters to remove groundwater contaminants.

-You will also learn to use a range of surveying equipment and tools, such as digital total stations, levels and theodolites, which combined with digital drawing capability will arm you with industry standard skills demanded by employers.
-Many students use the Morson MakerSpace to help them complete practical assignments which involve the design and manufacture of an object which will be tested in a laboratory.
+You will also learn to use a range of surveying equipment and tools, such as digital total stations, levels and theodolites, which combined with digital drawing capability. will equip you with skills demanded by employers.

 What about after uni?

-There is huge demand for civil engineers, both in the UK and abroad.
-A civil engineering degree with Salford can open up career opportunities careers in a wide range of sectors.
-You may choose to focus your career in the built environment and construction industries, or you may prefer to work in transport, utilities or information technology sectors, or organisations such as the armed forces.
-Graduates may expect to reach senior management posts in engineering industries as their careers progress.
+There is huge demand for civil engineers, both in the UK and worldwide.
+You may choose to focus your career in the built environment and construction industries, or you may prefer to work in transport, utilities or information technology sectors, or even the armed forces.

 What you need to know

-This course isn’t suitable for international students.
-If you are an international student and interested in studying a foundation year, please visit our International Foundation Year course page.
+This course is not suitable for international students.
+If you are an international student and interested in starting your studies with a foundation year, please consider our International Foundation Year.

 GCSE

-English Language and Mathematics at grade C/level 4 or above (or equivalent).
+English Language and Mathematics at grade C/ 4 or above (or equivalent).
 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.

 UCAS tariff points